pietrobraione/sushi/README.md

 * `-classes`: a colon- or semicolon-separated (depending on the OS) list of paths; It is the classpath of the software to test.
 * `-target_class`: the name in [internal classfile format](http://docs.oracle.com/javase/specs/jvms/se6/html/ClassFile.doc.html#14757) of the class to test: SUSHI will generate tests for all the methods in the class.
 Or alternatively:
 * `-target_method`: the signature of a method to test.
 The signature is a colon-separated list of: the name of the container class in internal classfile format; the [descriptor](http://docs.oracle.com/javase/specs/jvms/se6/html/ClassFile.doc.html#1169) of the method; the name of the method.
 You can use the `javap` command, included with every JDK setup, to obtain the internal format signatures of methods: `javap -s my.Class` prints the list of all the methods in `my.Class` with their signatures in internal format.
-* `-evosuite`: the path of the EvoSuite jar file contained in the `evosuite/` folder.
+* `-evosuite`: the path to one of the two EvoSuite jar files contained in the `evosuite/` folder.
+Use `evosuite-shaded-1.0.6-SNAPSHOT.jar` if you activate the option `-use_mosa`, otherwise use `evosuite-shaded-1.0.3.jar`.
+* `-use_mosa`: configures EvoSuite to use a multi-objective search algorithm (MOSA).
+You usually want this option to be active, since it  makes SUSHI faster in most practical cases.
 * `-jbse_lib`: this must be set to the path of the `jbse.jar` file.
 You will find one in the `target` directory of the `sushi` submodule.
 * `-sushi_lib`: this must be set to the path of the `sushi-lib.jar` file.
 You will find one in the `target` directory of the `runtime` submodule.
 * `-z3`:  the path to the Z3 binary (you can omit it if Z3 is on the system PATH).
-* `-tmp_base`: a path to a temporary directory; SUSHI needs to create many intermediate files, and will put them in a subdirectory of `-tmp_base` having as name the date and time it was launched.
+* `-tmp_base`: a path to a temporary directory; SUSHI needs to create many intermediate files, and will put them in a subdirectory of `-tmp_base` having as name the date and time when it was launched.
-* `-out`: a path to a directory where the generated tests will be put.
+* `-out`: a path to a directory where SUSHI will put the generated tests.

 An alternative way to configure SUSHI is to define a subclass of the class `sushi.configure.ParametersModifier` contained in the runtime subproject.
 The subclass should override one or more of the `modify` methods that receive as input a  parameter object, and modify the object by setting the parameters of interest.
 In this case SUSHI must be invoked by specifying the following options: